joshdep/vapor-vibrant/README.md

-# SwiftVibrantium (an SPM offshoot of swift-vibrant)
+# VaporVibrant (a Vapor compatible version of SwiftVibrantium)

 Generate a color palette from a UIImage.